manas0120/AWS-Web-Application/Web Module/Storage.md

 <ol>
 <li>From the AWS Management Console, connect to S3 .
 Press Create bucket to create a bucket.</li>

 <li>Enter a unique bucket name in the Bucket name field.
-For this lab, type immersion-day-user_name, substituiting user-name with your name.
+For this lab, type Bucket name: multi-tier-web-server.
 All bucket names in Amazon S3 have to be unique and cannot be duplicated.
 In the Region drop-down box, specify the region to create the bucket.
 In this lab, select the region closest to you.
 The images will show the US-East(N.virginia) region.
 Object Ownership change to ACLs enabled.
 Bucket settings for Block Public Access use default values, and select Create bucket in the lower right corner.</li>